cblupodev/csc481hw1/src/README.txt

 - Run the Server.java file as a java application
 - Compile and run Client.java
     javac Client.java && java Client
-- output should be printed to the eclipse console and each terminal window
+- Output should be printed to the eclipse console and each terminal window